 - Twice a week for 5 doses

 - Once a day, Monday through Friday, for 5 days

 We believe the efficacy is similar between these protocols, with similar control of the tumors.
-The risk of any side effect is low, since this is a moderate dose of radiation whose intent is to prolong good quality of life.
-Cost for these protocols ranges from $3000-4000.
-Depending on location of the tumor, a CT scan may or may not be required.
+The risk of any side effect is low since this is a moderate dose of radiation whose intent is to prolong a good quality of life.

 Thank you for considering bringing your pet to us for treatment.
 We understand and value the trust you have placed in us.
 Should you have any questions regarding radiation therapy for the treatment of soft tissue sarcomas, please do not hesitate to ask to be put in contact with a member of our radiation oncology team.